Mussolini and I

 Mussolini and I (alternately titled Mussolini: The Decline and Fall of Il Duce) is a 1985 made-for-television docudrama film directed by Alberto Negrin.
 It chronicles the strained relationship between Italy's fascist dictator Benito Mussolini and his son-in-law and foreign minister, Count Galeazzo Ciano, based on Ciano's diaries.
-Made in English as an Italian-French-German-Swiss-Spanish-US co-production, with Bob Hoskins, Anthony Hopkins and Susan Sarandon in the leading roles, it first aired on Rai Uno on 15 April 1985 in a 130-minute version.
+Made in English as an Italian-French-German-Swiss-Spanish-American co-production, with Bob Hoskins, Anthony Hopkins and Susan Sarandon in the leading roles, it first aired on Rai Uno on 15 April 1985 in a 130-minute version.
 On 8 September 1985, it premiered in the USA on HBO in an extended four-hour version.

-All filming was done in Italy; including northern Italy's Gargnano, Merano, Bolzano, Verona, and in central Italy, Rome and L'Aquila.
-Filming was also done at the well known Villa Torlonia and Palazzo Venezia.
-It was released on a 2 disc DVD in August 2003.
+All filming was done in Italy, including northern Italy's Gargnano, Merano, Bolzano, Verona, and in central Italy, Rome and L'Aquila.
+Filming was also done at the well-known Villa Torlonia and Palazzo Venezia.
+It was released on a 2-disc DVD in August 2003.
 It is divided into four segments for a total of 240 minutes and was released by Koch Entertainment.